Lumbar Disk Replacement

 A lumbar disk replacement is a type of back or spine surgery.
 Your spine is made up

 of bones called vertebrae that are stacked on top of each other.
 Disks between the

-vertebrae work like cushions to allow the vertebrae to rotate and move without the
+vertebrae work like cushions.
+They allow the vertebrae to rotate and move without

 of your spine.
 Lumbar disk replacement involves replacing a worn or degenerated disk